 In this guide, I take a closer look at this crucial component.
 I also discuss what cars don’t have a catalytic converter and show you what makes the part so valuable.

 All road-legal cars after 1975 with a combustion engine must have a catalytic converter to meet the regulations of the Clean Air Act, determined by the Environmental Protection Agency.
 Today, any combustion engine car must have a catalytic converter to reduce emissions.

 Any modern vehicle with a gas or diesel engine will have at least one catalytic converter.
-A hybrid car will also have a catalytic converter because it works with a traditional engine.
-On the other hand, the electric car isn’t going to use a catalytic converter because there are no emissions.
-Additionally, vehicles manufactured before the 1975 regulation probably won’t have a catalytic converter either.
+A hybrid car will also have a catalytic converter, because it works with a traditional engine.
+On the other hand, an electric car isn’t going to use a catalytic converter, because there are no emissions.
+Vehicles manufactured before the 1975 regulation probably won’t have a catalytic converter, either.

 Why is the Catalytic Converter Necessary?

 The catalytic converter’s main goal is to convert the dangerous emissions coming from the exhaust into gases that aren’t going to harm the environment.
 Both gas and diesel engines use catalytic converters, although the operation is slightly different between the two.

 The catalytic converter is required by federal regulations.
 It’s against the law to drive a modern vehicle with the catalytic converter taken off.
 When the car is properly cared for, the catalytic converter will last for the lifetime of the vehicle.
 However, skipping engine maintenance can lead to premature failure.

 Why Does a Car Have More Than One Catalytic Converter?